Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 Notes:
 - Multiple triggers render multiple cards in a single email.

-### RSI Correlation Tracker — Threshold and Real Correlation

-The RSI Correlation Tracker is available as a single per-user alert.
-Users select exactly one timeframe and a mode (`rsi_threshold` or `real_correlation`).
-  - Startup warm‑up: On first observation per (pair_key, timeframe), baseline the last closed bar and current mismatch state; trigger only when a new bar produces a transition into mismatch.
-  - Implementation: RSI Threshold mode reads closed‑bar RSI values from the centralized `indicator_cache`.
-When the cache is not yet warm for a `(symbol,timeframe,period)`, the service computes RSI from OHLC closed bars, updates the cache with the latest value (ring buffer), and then evaluates.
-This avoids duplicate math long‑term while ensuring immediate correctness.

-- Pair selection is not required; backend evaluates a fixed set of correlation pair keys from `app/constants.py`.

-Closed‑bar evaluation & retriggering:
-- Evaluation runs once per new closed bar per correlation pair/timeframe by checking the last closed timestamps of both symbols; the service evaluates when a new bar is seen and avoids duplicate evaluations within the same closed bar.
-- Retrigger only after the pair returns to non‑mismatch and then transitions into mismatch again on a subsequent closed bar.

 ### Global Limit: Max 3 Pairs/User

-- The backend now enforces a global cap of 3 unique symbols per user across all active alerts (Heatmap, RSI, and RSI Correlation).
+- The backend now enforces a global cap of 3 unique symbols per user across all active alerts (Heatmap and RSI).
 - Enforcement occurs on alert creation endpoints:
   - `POST /api/heatmap-alerts`
   - `POST /api/rsi-alerts`
-  - `POST /api/rsi-correlation-alerts` (both symbols in each correlation pair are counted)

 - If adding an alert would exceed the limit, the API returns `400` with a clear message indicating current tracked count and requested additions.
 - Tip for UIs: call `GET /api/alerts/user/{user_id}` or the specific per-type list endpoints and compute the union of symbols to show remaining slots.